 GET STARTED QUICKLY

 Students interested in pursuing a career as an automotive technician will be able to enter the field quickly.
 Many employers prefer to hire entry-level professionals who have completed a training program like UEI College’s Auto Mechanic Training Program.
 In this example, students will receive the tools and techniques for a successful career including hands-on training in a shop environment in as few as 10 months.

 A good automotive technician is always in need.
 Many people keep their cars for many years because they are expensive to replace, making it necessary to have well-trained experts available to repair and care for their cars.
-In an age where many people worry about the future of their job, the Bureau of Labor Statistics anticipates that employment for auto technicians will remain steady.
+In an age where many people worry about the future of their job, automotive technicians seem to be in demand and will continue to be in demand as more and more cars hit the roads.

 Ambitious auto technicians will find many opportunities to advance their careers.
 From earning more certifications that allow them to perform more complicated work or becoming a Master Mechanic, to transitioning to customer service and using the wealth of knowledge earned on-the-job to help others.
 Professionals in the field can work their way up through hard work at a dealership or service center to the management track, and many even open their own shops or dealerships.